how we train

 and minimize legal liability

-Aggression exits in many different forms and from many different causes, so each case is individualized for the dog and family.
-All approaches rely on these training methods.
+Aggression exits in many different forms and arises from many different causes, so our aggression training approach is always individualized.
+Our trainers rely on individualized combinations of these training methods.

-We offer specific programs for on leash aggression and aggression from resource guarding.
+We offer specific aggressive dog training programs for on leash aggression and aggression from resource guarding.

 Overexcited / Oversocialized Dogs

-Most dogs exhibit aggression out of frustration that they cannot reach something they actually want (such as other dogs they want to play with, people they want to meet, or bikes they want to chase as prey).
-These dogs are taught that it is not acceptable for them to express that want through dramatic behaviors.
+Most commonly, dogs exhibit aggression out of frustration that they cannot reach something they actually want.
+This can include other dogs, people they want to meet, bikes they want to chase, etc. Overexcited dogs commonly lay down or spin when others are approaching.
+We help these dogs learn that it is not effective for them to express that want in the context of everyday life.

-It’s also important to communicate clearly to excited and frustrated dogs which situations are opportunities to play with others, and which situations are not social opportunities.
-Allowing your dog to greet other dogs while leashed has a very high chance of creating leash reactivity, often appearing to be aggression, because it eventually either:
+It’s important to communicate clearly to excited/frustrated dogs which situations are social opportunities and which situations are not.
+Allowing your dog to greet others while leashed has a very high chance of creating reactivity, often appearing aggressive.
+Allowing leashed interacts eventually either:

-A) Teaches your dog that everyday walks or trips away from the house are social opportunities, not a time they should enjoy with you.
-Frustration is then created as they expect a chance to greet another dog and are restricted by the leash.
+A) Teaches your dog that everything is a social opportunity instead of a time they should enjoy with you.
+Frustration arises when they expect a chance to greet another dog but are instead restricted by the leash.

-B) Allows for an uncomfortable moment to happen with another dog, leading your dog to the realization that they are trapped in leashed interactions and should prevent future leashed interactions by telling other dogs to stay away from them.
+B) Allows for an uncomfortable moment to happen with another dog, leading your dog to feel trapped in leashed interactions.
+They’ll then become proactive in preventing future leashed interactions by telling other dogs to stay away from them.

 Counterintuitively, strict obedience can also go a long way in easing a fearful dog’s aggression.
 Obedience commands allow you to provide your dog with clear instruction on how to handle a situation they’re unsure of.
 It provides relief from having to decide for themselves how to handle a stressful situation, and it builds trust and confidence as they learn to trust that the way you tell them to respond to the situation at hand is effective and safe.

 Some dogs are hard wired to dislike other dogs or unknown people, in which case we cannot make your dog want to be friends with other dogs or strangers.
-However, we can still teach them that it is not appropriate to instigate interactions with others that they dislike or to express their dislike by growling/barking/lunging at others that are respecting their personal space.
+However, we can still teach them that it is not appropriate to instigate interactions with others that they dislike.
+This type of aggressive dog training focuses on building neutrality to others.
+Once your dog can calmly coexist around others, you’ll be able to relax, too!

-Resource aggression, or resource guarding, is when a dog uses aggression to maintain possession of something they find valuable, most often food, toys, owners, or spaces like their kennel or dog bed.
+Resource aggression, or resource guarding, is when a dog uses aggression to maintain possession of something they find valuable.
+For example, this could be their food, toys, owners, or spaces like their kennel or the couch.
 Most dogs will begin to display resource aggression under the right circumstances, but it is genetic how easily a dog will begin to show this behavior.

 The first thing to do any time a dog is showing resource aggression is to eliminate sources of competition.
 For example, if your dog is guarding their food bowl, start feeding them separately from your other dogs and in a space that you don’t need to enter while they’re eating.
-Then wait to remove the food bowl until after your dog has been removed from the eating area.
+Then, be sure to wait until your dog has been removed from the eating area before removing the food bowl.

-An “out” command (leave it / drop it) can then be used for situations that cannot be avoided, like putting toys away or handling a piece of food that was accidentally dropped.
-This allows you to command your dog to move away from the valued object instead of trying to take it from them yourself.
+In this type of aggressive dog training, an “out” command is extremely useful.
+Use the “out” command (leave it / drop it) in situations that cannot be avoided, like picking up a piece of dropped food.
+You can then command your dog to move away from the valued object instead of trying to take it from them yourself.

-Many dogs will also benefit from creating positive associations with situations they currently find threatening.
+We can also create positive associations with situations the dog is currently perceiving to be threatening.
 For example, if your dog begins to show aggression when you walk towards their food bowl, we can teach them that you are simply going to drop more food into their bowl as you walk by and are not going to take the bowl away from them.